AndyBlightLeeds/px4-ros2-drone-simulation/scripts/README.md

 ./build_all.bash
 ```

 The install and build scripts took around 30 minutes on my PC.
-Then they
+When they
-have completed, start Gazebo, a simulated Iris drone and the FastRTPS ROS2
+have finished, start Gazebo, a simulated Iris drone and the FastRTPS ROS2
 bridge using the commands:

 ```text